 Need a website but don’t have a single penny to spend on it?
-In this guide we’ll explore how you can create a website for free and look at some of the common pitfalls associated with free websites.
+In this guide we’ll explore how to create a website for free and look at some of the common pitfalls associated with free websites.

 Pros and cons of a free website